 By default, Spring Boot uses it’s own REST implementations instead of standard specifications.
 But, you can easily overwrite the implementations to use either JAX-RS or Jersey libraries.

 Logback is the most preferred logging mechanism as of now.
-Before logback, most of the projects preferred using the Log4j as the logging mechanism.
-However, logback offers many improvements over log4j and there are several reasons to use it over log4.
-So, both the frameworks supports this implementation.
+Before log back, most of the projects preferred using the Log4j as the logging mechanism.
+However, log back offers many improvements over log4j and there are several reasons to use it over log4.
+So, both the frameworks support this implementation.

-Metrics is one of the most important requirement for production applications.
-Without proper measurement we can not evaluate the performance of an application.
+Metrics is one of the most important requirements for production applications.
+Without proper measurement, we can not evaluate the performance of an application.

-Where as spring boot provides it’s own metrics and that are basic information compared to what is offered in Dropwizard.
-Even spring boot documentation recommends to use Dropwizard metrics for any advanced functionality.
+Whereas spring boot provides it’s own metrics and that is basic information compared to what is offered in Dropwizard.
+Even spring boot documentation recommends using Dropwizard metrics for any advanced functionality.